ONLINE HELP

 Remark: Don't forget to change the default image name.

-6. Validate the description window.
+6. Confirm changes and close the description window.

 Remark: Since this Button control is a copy of the Button control used to take photos, the style characteristics are identical.
 There is no need to change them!

-• The WLanguage code of this Button control opens the device's photo album and selects an image to display it in the Image control of the product form.
+The WLanguage code of this Button control opens the device's photo album and selects an image to display it in the Image control of the product form.

 1. Right-click the button and select "Code" in the context menu.